anege/launchcontainers/README_STEPS_Ane.md

 - Create subSesList.txt in raw_data directory:
 `cd $scripts_dir`
-`bash createSubSesList.sh.txt`
+`bash createSubSesList.sh`
+> Names cannot begin with numbers!

-- Run createSymLinks: `python3 createSymLinks_Ane.py config_launchcontainer.json`
+- Run createSymLinks:
+`module load python/python3.6`
+`python3 createSymLinks_Ane.py config_launchcontainer_SymLinks.json`

+- It should create derivatives/$tool dir in $analysis_dir (as specified in createSunlinks_Ane.py)

+- For each container, it will create different links.
+For anatrois container, only links anatomical data.
+For RTP-preproc it will link both anatomical and diff data

-## 3. launch containers: anatROIs, RTP-preproc or RTP-pipeline
+## 3. Launch containers: anatROIs, RTP-preproc or RTP-pipeline

-- I have to edit qsub_generic.sh or qsub_generic.py?
+- Add [config_anatrois.json](https://github.com/garikoitz/anatROIs/blob/master/example_config.json) to ~/derivatives/anatrois_4.2.7-7.1.1/analysis-AL_01/folder and edit if necessary.
+It has to be named 'config.json' in analysis folder. (or edit it in runSingularity.sh)

 - Launch container: `python3 qsub_generic.py config_launchcontainer.json`

+> For instance, launch anatrois container:
+`python3 qsub_generic_Ane.py config_launchcontainer_anatrois.json`

+- It will only run subjects specified in $raw_data/subSesList.txt

+- qsub_generic.py calls qsub_generic.sh, which calls runSingularity.sh

+- Add mail info to runSingularity.sh

+# TIPS:

+- All your computations will be put in derivatives folder.

+- before RTP-preproc: set FS=true (in json file), so it uses FS mask and not the bet from FSL (bad job)

+- If I want to test something in python:
+`module load python/python3.6`
+`python 3`

+- To check code in container:
+Enter in the container:
+`cd $container_dir`
+`singularity shell anatrois_4.2.7-7.1.1.sif`
+Once inside, their codes are normally stored in
+`cd /flywheel/v0/run`